 Jennifer has significant experience working in member associations, a passion for governance and 25 years’ experience in strategy and execution in the banking and finance section.
 Her involvement with CPA Australia includes speaking at CPA Congress and mentoring young CPAs.
 Jennifer is also a mentor for the UNSW FinSOC Women Mentoring Program, a member of the UNSW Business School Alumni Advisory Board, and acts as the finance and audit representative on various not-for-profit boards.

 Client Manager, Bates Cosgrove Chartered Accountants

 As Client Manager at Bates Cosgrove Chartered Accountants, Helen specialises in public practice, accounting, taxation and financial structures.
 Having served as a member of the CPA Australia Young Professionals Committee, treasurer of the Risk Discussion Group and an adjudicator with the Australian Reporting Awards.
 Helen is passionate about providing opportunities for students, graduates and young professionals and is a strong advocate of education.

 Kerryn Goddard FCPA – Councillor

 Based in Sydney, Kerryn has 30 years’ experience in corporate organisations.
 As a co-convenor of CPA Australia’s Hornsby Discussion Group Kerryn seeks to encourage members to be part of the future strategy of their organisation and to maintain the brand awareness of CPA Australia in NSW with current and upcoming members.

 Senior Manager (Assurance), PwC Australia

-Ruyi works in audit services and financial accounting technical advisory at PwC.
-She is the founder and COO of Association of Chinese Accountants Australia (ACAA).
-As a Councillor, she hopes to give a voice and representation to the growing number of Chinese CPAs in Australia.
+Ruyi works in audit services and financial accounting technical advisory at PwC, and is the founder and COO of the Association of Chinese Accountants Australia (ACAA).
+As Councillor, Ruyi hopes to give a voice and representation to the growing number of Chinese CPAs in Australia.

 Stephanie Perkiss CPA – Councillor